pcriv/smuggle/CONTRIBUTING.md

 ## Code

 0. Read the project README before starting.
-0. Fork the `master` branch of this repository and clone the fork locally.
+0. Fork the `main` branch of this repository and clone the fork locally.
 0. Ensure there are no setup, usage, and/or test issues.
 0. Add tests for new functionality and ensure they pass.
 0. Submit a pull request, follow the instructions it provides, and ensure the build passes.